 About the MuMMER project

-Throughout the project, the robot will be deployed in Ideapark, a large public shopping mall in Finland: initially for short visits to aid in collaborative scenario development, co-design, and system evaluation, and later for a long-term field study in the 4th year of the project.
+Throughout the project, the robot was deployed in Ideapark, a large public shopping mall in Finland: initially for short visits to aid in collaborative scenario development, co-design, and system evaluation, and later for a long-term field study in the 4th year of the project.
 Through our co-design approach, we will both study and foster acceptance of consumer robots and thus positively influence the consumer markets of service robots.

 - A co-designed interactive mobile robot with entertainment features and behaviours that is able to interact naturally with humans in a public space.

 - A set of concrete, detailed, tested use and business scenarios for a mobile entertainment robot in a shopping mall.

 - A set of success criteria and evaluation strategies designed to evaluate the success of the robot in its designated tasks.

 - A set of publicly available, reusable, state-of-the-art components for audiovisual scene processing, social signal processing, high-level action selection, and human-aware robot navigation.